isb-cgc/readthedocs/docs/source/sections/gcp-info/FirstWorkflow.rst

    |_________environment.yml

 The script will call `hisat2 <http://daehwankimlab.github.io/hisat2/>`_ , `samtools <http://www.htslib.org/>`_, and `stringtie <https://ccb.jhu.edu/software/stringtie/>`_ to do the work.
-The same principle as step 1 applies to this step, the **Snakefile** will contains the final outputs, and call to the helper script **therest.smk**. **ggal_gut.cutadapt.sam** file will contains the sequence alignment data produced by mapping reads to the reference genome, **ggal_gut.cutadapt.bam** file will contains the compressed binary data from Sam.
+The same principle as step 1 applies to this step, the **Snakefile** will contains the final outputs, and call to the helper script **therest.smk**. **ggal_gut.cutadapt.sam** file will contains the sequence alignment data produced by mapping reads to the reference genome. **ggal_gut.cutadapt.bam** file will contain the compressed binary data from Sam.
 More description on ctab files, gtf outputs, and tsv of stringtie can be found `here <http://ccb.jhu.edu/software/stringtie/index.shtml?t=manual>`_.
 The **ggal_gut_transcript.gtf** contains details of the transcripts that StringTie assembles from RNA-Seq data, while **ggal_gut.tsv** contains gene abundances.

 Creating a visualization for your workflow